 Spurgeon (1834-1892) was an English Calvinist Baptist pastor well-known for his preaching.
 His sermons were published in newspapers in his day.
 Christians in the 21st century still read them.
 Many of Spurgeon’s sermons can be found for free online.

-Spurgeon’s most famous commentary is called The Treasury of David (link goes to Amazon), which covers the book of Psalms.
+Spurgeon’s most famous commentary is The Treasury of David (link goes to Amazon), which covers the book of Psalms.
 His commentary offers readers a basic explanation of the text along with devotional reflections, making them ideal for pastors and lay Christians alike.
 Spurgeon was Baptist and Reformed.

 Keil and Delitszch’s commentary on the Old Testament